 Submit Your Question For "Ask Me Anything"

 We’re back at it with another Ask Me Anything!
-Keep the questions about Iran and Ukraine coming, along with other topics that have your head spinning.
+Throw your questions below in the comments.
+Iran continues to dominate headlines, but feel free to include whatever is top of mind for you.
 Paid subscribers can drop their questions in the comments section and I will respond later this week!

 Join the fight against authoritarianism and become part of the Kinzinger Community.